FiveSheepCo/OrderedRelationship/README.md

 ### itemClassName
 The name of the class that the items are.
 If `nil`, will be inferred by name of the declared array contents without the prefix.
 In the example above with the array contents being of type `OrderedSubItem`, the type should be `SubItem`.

+### inverseRelationshipName
+The name of the property in `itemClassName` to use for the inverse relationship.
+Defaults to `superitem`, and in the example above would be `SubItem.superitem`.
+You are always required to create a property for the inverse relationship, and this argument allows you to tell the macro what it is.

 ### arrayVariableName
 The variable name of the resulting array.
 If `nil`, will be inferred by the name of the declared variable without the prefix.
 In the example above with the variable name being called `orderedSubItems`, the resulting array will be called `subItems`.